 Energy Efficiency and Conservation Block Grant (EECBG) Program

 Funding for the EECBG Program under the Recovery Act totals $3.2 billion.
-Of this amount, approximately $2.7 billion will be awarded through formula grants.
-SECO will receive approximately $45 million under the EECBG to administer to cities and counties not receiving direct EECBG allocations from the U.S. Department of Energy (DOE).
+Of this amount, approximately $2.7 billion was awarded through formula grants.
+SECO received approximately $45 million under the EECBG to administer to cities and counties not receiving direct EECBG allocations from the U.S. Department of Energy (DOE).
 See if your city or county received a direct EECBG allocation.

 - Federal Amount Available: $3.2 billion, nationally